twarre30/production-website/README.md

 This is a website about Animal Crossing New Horizon data.

-It contains all the villagers and the fish currently in the game.
+It contains all the villagers currently in the game.

 I may add more in the future to complete the website